 The cool AF kite/surf brand Vivida Lifestyle have a similar bag which you can get at a 10% discount by using the code EXTREMENOMADS at checkout!

 The ULTIMATE toy for salt water sessions (and ummm, for practical stuff like calling in “sick” when there’s 20 knots forecasted for Friday).
-A waterproof smartwatch can tell your kiter friend how long their session was, how far the rode, how high they jumped, and all the while play their favourite music to them when they’re out on the water.
+A waterproof smartwatch can tell your kiter friend how long their session was, how far they rode, how fast they went, and all the while play their favourite music to them when they’re out on the water.
 Check out our review of the top 5 waterproof smartwatches for kitesurfing we’ve written especially to help you pick the best one.
-We’re obsessed with the Garmin Fenix F5X because it offers SO many functions for the price you pay — and it’s super hard wearing.
+We’re obsessed with the Garmin Fenix 6 Pro because it offers SO many functions for the price you pay — and it’s super hard wearing.

 On a practical note, if you choose a smartwatch that has call capabilities (like the Apple Watch Series 5 GPS + Cellular model, compatible only with iPhones) they’ll also be able to contact someone back onshore if they get into difficulty in the water.